dsouflis/sample-blackboard/README.md

 )
 ```

 The logics of this knowledge source do not invoke any external API.

+The second production is a bit convoluted, because it must implement a complex query.
 The syntax for negation is exactly like that
 used in [Robert B. Doorenbos' PhD Thesis: Production Matching for Large Learning Systems](http://reports-archive.adm.cs.cmu.edu/anon/1995/CMU-CS-95-113.pdf)
 but the syntax for aggregates is my own, so here's a breakdown so that you can follow along: